brkarcher/brkarcher.github.io/shadow.md

 Today's excursion in the College had borne that out.
 Not once had Erefar seen anyone follow Pellwyn from place to place, and no sentinels stood watch within or without the rooms she occupied.
 The closest thing she had to a retinue was her secretary, a bright young Orlander who attended and took the minutes of nearly all of the meetings in her office.
 Young and healthy though he was, he did not look especially capable of great feats of violence.
 Indeed, not one of the Brothers or Sisters Erefar saw wore any weapons more dangerous than a whittling knife.
 This was one of those strictures Galvin had mentioned, apparently.

-Erefar remembered how had once been summoned here to prove his good faith before the Apostles.
+Erefar remembered how had once been summoned here to prove his good faith before the apostles.
 What would they have done had Erefar turned truculent, he wondered?

 Brother Chin-Lo concluded his sermon, and the crowd of robed bodies began to rise and fill the lecture hall with the shuffle of papers, the thumping of feet on the risers, and the chatter of stimulated disciples.

 Pellwyn exchanged a few words with Chin-Lo and left.
 Erefar, a few minutes later, descended from the risers and followed.

-Bodyguard or no, he had to remain discreet: it would not do for an alert bystander to notice someone following the Chancellor.
+Bodyguard or no, he had to remain discreet: it would not do for an alert bystander to notice someone following the chancellor.
 Erefar made a point to circle outside through the nearest cloister, taking in the fresh fall wind, the beautiful alpine-scented air that was, Erefar thought, one of Anteianum's greatest treasures.
 He wished he could linger in the morning sun for hours.
 Several young scholars were sharing lunch on the grass even now.

 But duty called, and Erefar withdrew to the halls.